 Munger’s Approach to Long-Term Investing and Its Relationship with Compound Interest

 The concept of compound interest is deeply intertwined with Munger’s philosophy of long-term investing.
-Compound interest, the process of earning ‘interest on interest’, truly works its magic when given sufficient time.
-And Munger’s ‘buy and hold’ strategy provides just that – ample time for compound interest to do its work.
+Compound interest, the process of earning returns on previous returns, truly works when given sufficient time.
+And Munger’s buy-and-hold orientation provides exactly that: room for time, reinvestment, and business economics to do work that trading activity often interrupts.

 source: Family Finance – MONEY COACH on YouTube